mui/mui-x/docs/src/pages/components/data-grid/rendering/rendering.md

 ### Toolbar

-To enable the toolbar you need to add the `Toolbar: GridHeader` to the `components` grid prop.
+To enable the toolbar you need to add the `Toolbar: GridToolbar` to the grid `components` prop.
 This demo showcases how this can be achieve.

 {{"demo": "pages/components/data-grid/rendering/ToolbarGrid.js", "bg": "inline"}}